mesaugat/chai-exclude/README.md

 https://github.com/chaijs/chai/issues/885

-Works with both array of objects and objects.
+Works with both objects and array of objects with or without circular references.

 ## Installation